Now Reading

 What are your activities these days?

 Most of the time, our work is our hobby.
-Practicing for routines, meeting new people or doing some film work is the norm of our lives now.
+Practising routines, meeting new people or doing some film work is the norm of our lives now.
 I still do like to take Pudsey to agility shows as it keeps him fit and he loves it.

-Do you support any campaign that raises voice against animal suffering?
+Do you support any campaign that raises your voice against animal suffering?

-I support many canine and animal rescue centers.
-They do a fantastic job of rescuing and rehabilitating unwanted and abused animals, and giving them their second chance in life.
+I support many canine and animal rescue centres.
+They do a fantastic job of rescuing and rehabilitating unwanted and abused animals and giving them a second chance in life.

 Do you have any message for our readers on behalf of animal welfare?